 All cheesiness aside, the holiday spirit of giving and peace is what the season is all about.
 We love that this city has no shortage of nonprofits and ways to help out our neighbors.
 You can always sign up to serve meals or sort donations, but if you're curious about the specific needs of the community, learn more here.

 6. Make s'mores with Arkansas ingredients.

 Did you know it's a scientific fact that treats taste sweeter when they come from The Natural State?
 Ok, so maybe it's not lab-tested, but you'll have a hard time convincing us otherwise.
 Remember those handmade marshmallows we mentioned?
-Stack them on some Izard Chocolate and call it a perfect day.
+Stack them on some Cocoa Belle Chocolates and call it a perfect day.

 7. Tour the holiday lights.

 If you're known for your merry and bright Clark Griswold streak, you probably already know the best places to see holiday lights.
 For the rest of us, there's exploring to be done.
 Set out in search of your neighborhood's best displays, then make your way to the State Capitol Building, Sherwood's Enchanted Forest or any of these sparkling sights.

 How else is he going to know what's on your wish list?
 If you need to get a word in with the big guy in the next two weeks, we made a handy cheat sheet of all the places you can find Kris Kringle in town.
 Check it out here.